dn-m/Plan/Architecture.md

 The model layer encapsulates the abstract model of the information in a work of music.

 The only product of the model layer is a `ScoreModelSegment`, which is an abstract representation of the graphical objects comprising a `System`'s-worth of music.
-That is, the objects contained within the `ScoreModelSegment` are knowledgeable of "musical time", yet not their horizontal placement.
+That is, the objects contained within the `ScoreModelSegment` are knowledgeable of "musical time", and not their horizontal placement.

+This product will in turn be transformed into a `System` by the `ScoreViewLayer`.

 ```Swift